HaroldESandoval/covid_study_sql_integration_with_tableu/README.md

-# covid_study_statistics-and-insights
-Our project delves into COVID-19 statistics, using data analysis and visualization to reveal trends, inform decision-making, and promote public understanding.
+Our project "Study Covid Statistics and Insights" aims to analyze COVID-19 data from various sources to provide valuable insights into the pandemic's progression.
+Through data analysis, visualization, and statistical modeling.